 - Gifted and talented program which consists of enrichment programs and accelerated courses

-- Reading Recovery is a short-term intervention program for first graders experiencing difficulty with early reading and writing.
+Reading Recovery is a short-term intervention program for first graders experiencing difficulty with early reading and writing.
 Specially trained teachers work individually with students in daily 30-minute lessons lasting 12 to 20 weeks.
 The program effectively supplements classroom learning and works towards students developing grade-level expectations and an ability to work independently in the classroom.

-- Extending Mathematical Understanding (EMU) for students who have been identified as having gaps in their mathematical understanding.
+This initiative is for students who have been identified as having gaps in their mathematical understanding.
 The EMU program offers intensive numeracy learning opportunities focussed around ‘hands-on’ mathematical activities.
 The program duration is normally 20 hours.